hamed-ta/STM32F1/nRF24L01/README.md

 ## Demo code
 `Examples` contains two simple Transmitter and Receiver demo code.
 It written for **STM32F103** MCU using the old **SPL** in C++ and keil uVision 5.

+## Special thanks to Dmitry (https://github.com/LonelyWolf) for write this library in C.